Metric uniformization of morphisms of Berkovich curves: Profile function and higher ramification

-Assume that $K$ is almost monogeneous.
-Then part (i) of Herbrand's theorem allows to extend the definition of Herbrand's function to non-normal separable extensions $F/K$.
-Namely, embed $F$ into a finite Galois extension $L/K$ and define $\varphi_{F/K}$ to be the piecewise monomial function that satisfies $\varphi_{L/K}=\varphi_{F/K}\circ\varphi_{L/F}$.
-This construction is independent of the embedding $F\into L$ since we can dominate two embeddings by a third one and then the compatibility follows from Theorem~\ref{Herth}(i).
-In particular, in view of Example~\ref{monoexam}, Herbrand's function is defined for any finite separable extension $L/\calH(x)$, where $x$ is a point on a $k$-analytic curve.
+Part (i) of Herbrand's theorem allows us to extend the definition of the Herbrand function to non-normal separable extensions $F/K$ such that the Galois closure $L/K$ of $F/K$ is almost monogeneous.
+Indeed, in this case the Galois extension $L/F$ is also almost monogeneous, and we define $\varphi_{F/K}$ to be the piecewise monomial function that satisfies $\varphi_{L/K}=\varphi_{F/K}\circ\varphi_{L/F}$.
+In particular, in view of Example~\ref{monoexam}, the Herbrand function is defined for any finite separable extension $L/\calH(x)$, where $x$ is a point on a $k$-analytic curve.
+It is easy to see that in this setting Theorem~\ref{Herth}(i) extends to non-normal extensions.